Overview of the Dairy Industry in Saudi Arabia

 - Launch of an ice cream plant in partnership with Shin-Line and Al-alameya groups.

 Prominent companies like Almarai are actively pursuing acquisitions and diversifying into sectors such as seafood and red meat, aligning with Vision 2030.
-The Ministry of Environment, Water, and Agriculture is committed to enhancing local consumption and ensuring a sustainable, thriving dairy sector.
-By 2024, whole fresh milk production is expected to rise to 2.9 million tonnes with an estimated import of 14,000 tonnes, reinforcing Saudi Arabia's global dairy powerhouse status.
+By 2024, whole fresh milk production is expected to rise to 2.9 million tonnes with an estimated import of 14,000 tonnes, reinforcing Saudi Arabia's status as a global dairy powerhouse.

 Industry Market Mood

-Saudi Arabia's F&B industry is projected to be worth USD $24.29 billion by the end of 2025, driven by innovation and strategic alignment with Vision 2030.
+The Kingdom's F&B industry is projected to be worth USD $24.29 billion by the end of 2025, driven by innovation and strategic alignment with Vision 2030.
 A pioneering project in the Kingdom aims to create a scalable model for sustainable agriculture, capturing global attention as the world watches developments in this transformative industry.
-Saudi Arabia is undergoing a real transformation and opening up on many levels, with the dairy sector led by Almarai, and strong contributions from Nadec and Saudia.

 Modified: 2025/05/18